Specification (.spec file)

 About calling browser-side api functions of components

-Servoy will log warning messages each time a sync API call to browser executes when the browser doesn't have the needed form present in DOM yet (triggering a force-load of the form in a hidden div).
+Servoy will log warning messages each time a sync API call to browser executes if the browser doesn't have the needed form present in DOM yet.
 Most of the times this happens when solutions call component sync api functions to browser inside the onShow handler of a form.
+Titanium Client will try to wait a few seconds for the form to load normally in the browser, but only in case a sync or simple async function gets called when a form is about to be shown; if the expected form doesn't show, it will still fail/be ignored.

 For information about documenting API functions see the documenting api functions example.